yagebu/uromyces/README.md

-# urom(yces)
+# uro(myces)

-urom is just a toy project to try out the Rust language to implement parts of Beancount's functionality.
+uromyces is a toy Rust re-implementation of parts of Beancount's functionality.

 ## How to use / run